-- Students should make sure that any technological problems encountered while using public computers in the LRC, or while in class are immediately reported to the instructor, and to the LRC staff in writing.
-Students should write the number of the computer (found either on the monitor or on the CPU), the time the problem occurred, the specific tasks being attempted when the problem occurred, name & email of the student discovering the problem, and a detailed description of the problem.
-This will provide the LRC staff with the necessary information to quickly address and correct the problem. - Students are also strongly encouraged to contact the instructor regularly during class, office hours or via Blackboard e-mail for assistance; clarification, if needed, on assignment requirements; and for periodic review of class progress. - Auburn University has provided each student with an email account.
+- Students should make sure that any technological problems encountered while using public computers in the computer lab are immediately reported to the instructor, and to the lab staff in writing.
+Students should write the number of the computer (found either on the monitor or on the CPU), the time the problem occurred, the specific tasks being attempted when the problem occurred, name and email of the student discovering the problem, and a detailed description of the problem.
+This will provide the computer lab staff with the necessary information to quickly address and correct the problem. - Students are also strongly encouraged to contact the instructor regularly during class, office hours or via e-mail for assistance; clarification, if needed, on assignment requirements; and for periodic review of class progress. - Auburn University has provided each student with an email account.
 These accounts are used as the official communication medium between the university and the student.
-For this reason, students should communicate with the instructor using only their official university (TigerMail) accounts or via the WebCT email option.
-Email originating from Hotmail, AOL, or other non-Auburn sources will not be opened by the instructor.
+For this reason, students should communicate with the instructor using only their official university (MS Exchange) accounts.
+Email originating from Hotmail, AOL, or other non-Auburn sources may not be opened by the instructor.